sgminer-dev/sgminer/doc/configuration.md

 * everything else - currently defaults to `scrypt`, subject to change without warning.

-### pool-algorithm

-Allows choosing the algorithm for a specific pool.
-See `algorithm`.

 ### nfactor

 Overrides the default scrypt parameter N, specified as the factor of 2